-Anyone receiving a disclosure, allegation, or report of concern that relates to a staff member acting as an alleged abuser is charged with reporting it to the Canon Steward for the Cathedral; if the Canon Steward is unavailable, the concern should be reported to the Precentor or Canon in Residence; if those persons are unavailable or cannot be swiftly contacted, the concern may be reported to the Safeguarding Officer, or to the Chaplain.
+Anyone receiving a disclosure, allegation, or report of concern that relates to a staff member acting as an alleged abuser is charged with reporting it to the Canon Steward for the Cathedral.
+In the event of the Canon Steward being unavailable, the concern should be reported to the Chief Operating Officer, or Canon in Residence; if those persons are unavailable or cannot be swiftly contacted, the concern may be reported to the Safeguarding Officer, or to the Chaplain, or to Human Resources.
 A clear indication that there is an immediate risk to someone else from an alleged perpetrator should also be reported straight to the police, in the same way as any other emergency would be.
-In line with the Cathedral's Service Level Agreement with the Diocese, allegations against Church Officers will also be reported to the Diocesan Safeguarding Advisor.
-Upon receiving the report of concern, the Canon Steward, or another senior manager, will carry out a full risk assessment, identifying any urgent actions in conjunction with HR - this may include a referral into statutory services and suspension of the alleged perpetrator.
+In line with the Cathedral's Memorandum of

+Understanding with the Diocese, allegations against Cathedral Officers as defined in the Memorandum of Understanding will also be reported to the London Diocesan Head of Safeguarding.
+Upon receiving the report of concern, the Canon Steward, or another senior manager, will carry out a full risk assessment, identifying any urgent actions in conjunction with Human Resources - this may include a referral into statutory services and suspension of the alleged perpetrator.
 The assessment will also address support for all parties involved and any necessary communications strategies.
 If appropriate, the risk assessment will be shared with the subject of the assessment.

-6.7 Caring pastorally for victims/survivors of abuse and other affected persons Through careful and considerate ministry, St Paul's Cathedral will seek to support all known survivors of abuse.
-This may be through the support of the Chaplain, Assistant Chaplain or another Minister; alternatively, the Cathedral will help the victim/survivor to identify appropriate, external, professional support if required.
+6.7 Caring pastorally for victims/survivors of abuse and other affected persons Through careful and considerate ministry, St Paul's Cathedral will seek to support all known victims/survivors of abuse.
+This may be through the support of the Chaplain, or another Minister; alternatively, the Cathedral will help the victim/survivor to identify appropriate, external, professional support if required.